aliesbelik/awesome-jmeter/CONTRIBUTING.md

     * Add the section description.
     * Add the section title to Table of Contents.
 * Search previous suggestions before making a new one, as yours may be a duplicate.
-* Don't mention `JMeter` in the description as it's implied.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.